EemilAhonen/deep-fryer/README.md

 # Deep Fryer

-A dynamic distortion effect plugin meticulously crafted to emulate the iconic Neve 1073 Preamplifier.
-Immerse your sound in the vintage essence of Fried Chicken.
+A dynamic distortion effect plugin.
 <br>
 Deep Fryer is compatible with both Windows and MacOS (Intel/Apple Silicon).
 Available as a VST3 and AU plugin.